indraksm21/StudyingHourAnalysis/README.md

 To further visualize this we can use a scatter plot
 ![Scatter Plot visualization](https://user-images.githubusercontent.com/98216564/185346505-2b9a6b7e-1e22-4a93-addb-c4d12f2a1777.png)
 As we can see from the scatter plot, hour and scores has a possitive correlation with each other.

+From this alone we can conclude that Hour has a storng positive correlation with the scores that a students get.